-As shown above, several Maryland institutions have an information systems major.
+As shown above, several Maryland institutions have a finance major.
 This is the case for most AACSB-accredited business schools of the size of Loyola's Sellinger School of Business and Management.
+Of note regarding finance degree programs offered in Maryland, students do not currently have an option for a bachelor's in finance from a Maryland independent institution.
+Student choice is limited to public institutions.
+Loyola's proposed program would expand student options to include a private, independent liberal arts institution within the State of Maryland.